On Frobenius Numbers of Shifted Power Sequences: Concluding Remark

 \section{Concluding Remark}

-Our main contribution is Theorem \ref{hahaha8}, which settles the conjecture proposed by Einstein et al. concerning the Frobenius number of a square sequence.
-A similar idea can be adapted to address the high power sequence case.
-For high power sequences, we can also discuss similarly using some results from \emph{Waring's Problem}, which can be stated as follows: Given a positive integer $n$, find the smallest integer $m$ such that any $a\in \mathbb{P}$ can be written as the sum of $m$ $n$th powers of nonnegative integers.
-The existence of such an $m$ is known and is denoted as $\kappa(n)$.
-For a comprehensive treatment, see \cite[Chapters XX--XXI]{G. H. Hardy} and references therein.
+Our primary contribution is Theorem \ref{hahaha8}, which resolves the conjecture proposed by Einstein et al. regarding the Frobenius number of a shifted square sequence.
+This methodology can be extended to address shifted high power sequences by leveraging results from \emph{Waring's Problem}.
+Waring's Problem seeks the smallest integer $m = \kappa(n)$ such that any positive integer $a$ can be expressed as the sum of $m$ $n$th powers of nonnegative integers.
+For a comprehensive discussion, refer to \cite[Chapters XX--XXI]{G. H. Hardy} and the references therein.